Robust adaptive Lasso in high-dimensional logistic regression: Simulation study

 Tables \ref{resulstclean}-\ref{results10} show the performance evaluation measures produced by the different methods considered in our simulation exercises.
 All estimators perform well and competitively in the absence of contamination, and it is straightforward to see that adaptive methods enhance the variable selection property.
 Further, our proposed algorithm decreases the estimation error and rejects a major number of insignificant variables, specially with weighted penalties.
 In a contaminated scenario, the results show a clear significant improvement on the estimation accuracy and robustness.
-Non-robust adaptive method Ad-LS-LASSO dismiss significant variables, while Ad-DPD-LASSO and AW-DPD-LASSO maintain the rate of TP.
+Non-robust adaptive method Ad-LASSO dismiss significant variables, while Ad-DPD-LASSO and AW-DPD-LASSO maintain the rate of TP.
 Moreover, the improvement in the model selection and estimation accuracy is preserved in all settings.
 The LTS method selects the largest number of variables, but has the best TP rate in the presence of contaminated data.
 On the other hand, RLASSO and Ad-RLASSO estimators lack robustness under leverage points.

 Besides, there exists a considerable difference between Ad-DPD-LASSO and AW-DPD-LASSO estimators.
-The AW-DPD-LASSO generally selects a greater number of variables, containing mostly the truly important variables, but registers lower error in estimation.
+The AW-DPD-LASSO generally selects a greater number of variables, containing mostly the truly important variables, but produces lower error in estimation.